Bottom Line Up Front

 This financial institution does not give tax advice.
 Consult your tax advisor for information specific to your situation.

 Navy Federal Financial Group, LLC (NFFG) is a licensed insurance agency.
-Non-deposit investments, brokerage and advisory products are only sold through Navy Federal Brokerage Services, LLC (NFBS), a member of FINRA/SIPC and an SEC registered investment advisory firm.
-NFBS is a wholly owned subsidiary of NFFG.
-Insurance products are offered through NFFG and NFBS.
+Non-deposit investments, brokerage and advisory products are only sold through Navy Federal Investment Services, LLC (NFIS), a member of FINRA/SIPC and an SEC-registered investment advisory firm.
+NFIS is a wholly owned subsidiary of NFFG.
+Insurance products are offered through NFFG and NFIS.
 These products are not NCUA/NCUSIF or otherwise federally insured, are not guaranteed or obligations of Navy Federal Credit Union (NFCU), are not offered, recommended, sanctioned or encouraged by the federal government, and may involve investment risk, including possible loss of principal.
 Deposit products and related services are provided by NFCU.
-Financial advisors are employees of NFFG and they are employees and registered representatives of NFBS.
-NFBS and NFFG are affiliated companies under the common control of NFCU.
+Financial advisors are employees of NFFG, and they are employees and registered representatives of NFIS.
+NFIS and NFFG are affiliated companies under the common control of NFCU.
 Call 1-877-221-8108 for further information.